sureshyellamelli/microservicesassignment/README.md

 Swagger-ui @ locahost:9003/swagger-ui.html

-3. finally run the API service locate in apigate
+3.Finally run the API service locate in apigate

 post run it can be accessible @ locahost:9002